 For help on writing a vision statement read, Artist Vision and Mission Online Business.

-Now that you know where you would like to be, you will want to write specific goals to guide you towards your vision.
+Now that you know where you want to be, you will want to write specific goals to guide you towards your vision.

 Break down the goals into long-term goals, mid-term goals, and short-term goals.

 Each goal needs to be:

 If you need help writing goals, download Sell Art Online Basics Setting Goals.

 Develop A Marketing Plan

-If you want to bake a new cake that you have never cooked before, would you just grab a variety of stuff from the cabinets and start mixing the ingredients?
+If you want to bake a new cake you have never cooked before, would you just grab various stuff from the cabinets and start mixing the ingredients?